Security

 A good boilerplate and infrastructure will usually cover the basics, but you should always be on the lookout for new threats and vulnerabilities.

-Otherwise, we’ve gathered some resources below to help you get started.
+We’ve gathered some resources below to help you get started.

 Essential Resources